Cookies on the Healthspan site

-Dr Harris shares some of the top myths he hears and shares his professional tips that help his patients achieve genuine skin health.
-They’re not miracles - in fact they’re mostly common sense - but they are definitely worth a try.
+Here, Dr David Harris shares some of the top myths he hears and shares his professional tips that help his patients achieve genuine skin health.

 Skin damage is not irreversible.
 It's true that 80% of skin ageing is environmental and the majority is pre-determined by your level of sun exposure before the age of 12.
 But it's certainly never too late to start taking care of your skin when in the sun.